wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_config_migrate.rst

 ~~~~~~~~

 Migrate a file-based configuration to (or from) a database-based configuration.
-Point the Mattermost server at the target configuration to start using it.
+Point the Cusmato server at the target configuration to start using it.
 Note that this command is only available in `--local` mode.

 ::